Foods That Fight Cancer™

 There is a wide variety of whole grains, and the mixed results seen in population studies of whole grains’ effects on inflammation, insulin resistance and weight may reflect the varying fiber and nutrient content of different grains, different effects of intact cooked whole grains (such as oatmeal, brown rice and quinoa) compared to whole-grain products made from milled flours (such as bread and breakfast cereals), or differences in individual starting points regarding weight and health.

-Colorectal: AICR/WCRF's analysis of population studies links greater consumption of whole grains and foods high in dietary fiber to a decrease in colorectal cancer.
-For fiber specifically, each 10 gram increase in dietary fiber links to 10% lower risk of colorectal cancer.
+Colorectal: AICR/WCRF's analysis of population studies links greater consumption of whole grains and foods high in dietary fiber to a decrease in colorectal cancer. risk For whole grains, each 90 grams (about 3 servings) of whole grains links to 17 percent lower risk of colorectal cancer.
 The protective link seen with whole grains was beyond what could be expected based on dietary fiber.
-Approximately 6 ounces of whole grains reduced colorectal cancer risk 21 percent.
-A later analysis of the research found that about approximately half that amount may provide about that same protection.

 Breast: Population studies on breast cancer related to dietary fiber and whole grains are more limited and mixed.
 One analysis of studies ties dietary fiber intake of 25 grams a day and more with lower risk, although this link may vary with the type of breast cancer and type and source of fiber.

 Other Cancers: Several population studies link whole grains with lower levels of inflammation and insulin resistance, which links to cancer development.
 Yet controlled intervention trials are not clear in showing these benefits.

-Weight Control: Excess body fat increases risk of nine cancers.
+Weight Management: Excess body fat increases risk of 11 cancers.
 Short-term intervention trials, which typically last 3 months or less, have generally shown greater whole-grain consumption has no effect on weight or weight gain.
 But population studies consistently link greater whole grain consumption with lower body mass index (BMI) and less weight gain over about ten years.
 Several studies also suggest that consuming whole grains rather than refined grains causes a relatively modest but greater loss of body fat and abdominal fat, especially when whole grains are part of a reduced-calorie diet.

 In the Kitchen